 Why do rabbits bite your feet?

-Rabbits biting their cage is likely due to boredom.
-Rabbits need regular exercise in order to thrive.
-If your keeping your rabbits in their cage all day, biting them is a sign that your rabbit is frustrated with their current environment.
+If you are keeping your rabbits in their cages all day, biting them is a sign that your rabbit is frustrated with their current environment.

-Letting your rabbits out to exercise for a few hours each day could help expend your rabbit’s energy.
+Letting your rabbits out to exercise for a few hours each day could help expend their energy.